mochi/mochikit/doc/rst/MochiKit/Signal.rst

     have to remember it if you want to later :mochiref:`disconnect()` it.

-:mochidef:`register_signals(src, signals)`:
+:mochidef:`registerSignals(src, signals)`:

     This will register signals for the object ``src``.
 Note that a string here is not allowed -- you don't need to register signals for DOM objects.
     'signals' is an array of strings.

-    You may register the same signals multiple times; subsequent register_signals calls with the same signal names will have no effect, and the existing connections, if any, will not be lost.
+    You may register the same signals multiple times; subsequent registerSignals calls with the same signal names will have no effect, and the existing connections, if any, will not be lost.